Braishfield F.C.

-Braishfield F.C. is an amateur football club based in Braishfield, a small village and civil parish about two miles northeast of Romsey in the Test Valley district of Hampshire, England.
+Braishfield F.C. is an amateur football club based in Braishfield, a village and civil parish about two miles northeast of Romsey in the Test Valley district of Hampshire, England.

 The club is affiliated with the Hampshire Football Association and are long serving members of the Southampton League.

 History

-Braishfield Football Club was formed in 1907 and spent its early years playing friendlies against various local opponents.
-Their first known match ended in a 4–4 draw with Ampfield in November 1907.
+Braishfield were formed in 1907 and spent their early years playing friendlies against various local opponents.
+The first known match ended in a 4–4 draw with Ampfield in November 1907.

-After World War I, the club became more organised and began using the recreation ground for home fixtures.
+After World War I, the club became more organised and began using the village recreation ground for home fixtures.
 In 1923, they became founding members of the short-lived Ampfield & District League before progressing to the larger Southampton League.
-After World War II, they returned to the competition in 1948 and, apart from a five-year period playing in the Eastleigh & District League from 1955-60, they have remained members ever since.
+After World War II, they returned to the competition in 1948 and, apart from a five-year period playing in the Eastleigh & District League from 1955–60, they have remained members ever since.

 It was not until the formation of a successful Sunday side in the early 1970's that Braishfield won their first piece of silverware.
 When interest faded, attention shifted back to the Saturday team, which began rapidly climbing through the Junior divisions.
 By 1980, the club had gained Senior status for the first time and formed a reserve side.
 Two further promotions saw them reach the Premier Division in 1985, where they finished as runners-up and made a successful application to join the Hampshire League.

 Operating on limited resources, Braishfield solidified their position in Division 2 during a period that included several historically successful clubs.
 The team also reached the latter stages of multiple cup competitions.
 In 1992, they reached the Southampton Senior Cup final, losing 0–2 to Aerostructures at The Dell, Southampton.
 However, a player exodus two years later saw them relegated, after losing almost every game.